jalbane/g-website/README.md

     - Added 12/17/19

   - Fixed an issue with file name extensions that was preventing people who cloned this repository from being able to run it on localhost (1/12/20).

+  - Known Issue: Blizzards overhaul of their API is currently causing difficulties with individual character renders.
+I've put a placeholder image in for each character on the roster page.